How to Calculate Return on Equity

 First, consider that, when cash is kept under the mattress at home, the rate of return is zero percent.
 And, when factoring in inflation, this means the person is actually losing money over time.
 Keeping money in a checking account can amount to virtually the same thing.

 There is no guaranteed return on investment in stocks.
 That’s because of variations in the market, varying degrees of risk taken by investors, and so forth.
 There are, however, historical precedents that indicate how stock ownership over the long haul can often allow the investor to weather economic fluctuations for an ultimately positive result.
-And, when looking at the average annual return on investments for stocks since 1926, that number has been 10%.
+And, when looking at the average annual return of the stock market since 1926, that number has been about 9%, although it’s closer to 6% or 7% when inflation is factored in.

-A topic mentioned in this post is risk tolerance.
-This is the amount of risk that a particular investor is comfortable taking — here’s a quiz to help investors determine their risk tolerances.
-By knowing your risk tolerance, you’ll have a better idea of what’s a “good” rate of return based on the level of risk you’re taking, knowing that higher risk can net higher returns.
+Another relevant topic is risk tolerance.
+This is the amount of risk that a particular investor is comfortable taking when choosing securities — here’s a quiz to help investors determine their risk tolerance.
+By knowing your risk tolerance, you’ll have a better idea of the amount of risk you’re comfortable with, and the potential range of investing returns that you might expect from the investments you pick.

 Things to consider when determining how much risk to take include: